 Operating revenues reported in the accompanying statements of revenues, expenses, and changes in net position are shown net of discounts, estimated allowances for bad debts, and amounts transferred to and/or from stabilization funds.
-Discounts and allowances totaled \$32,526 in fiscal year 2021 and \$35,895 in 2020.
-JEA withdrew the net amount of \$50,942 in fiscal year 2021 and \$33,510 in 2020 from stabilization funds.
+Discounts and allowances totaled \$38,297 in fiscal year 2022 and \$32,541 in 2021.
+JEA contributed the net amount of \$1,300 in fiscal year 2022 to stabilization funds and withdrew the net amount of \$50,942 in 2021 from stabilization funds.
 Electric Enterprise and Water and Sewer Fund revenues are recorded as earned.
-Operating revenues include amounts estimated for unbilled services provided during the reporting period of \$73,489 in fiscal year 2021 and \$74,566 in 2020.
+Operating revenues include amounts estimated for unbilled services provided during the reporting period of \$96,027 in fiscal year 2022 and \$73,489 in 2021.